Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

 If you are reporting a bug, please include:

 * Your operating system name and Python / Django version used.
-* Currently this reusable app supports only Python 3.4+ and Django 1.8 LTS, because I do not have enough time and resources to write unit tests and to check it througly against newer versions of Python / Django.
-* While there is no automated tests, the app is used in large enough project which is tested via manual test cases.
-* If I'll have the chance, I'd write unit tests and expand version usage, or you may help with that if this reusable app is useful to you.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
 * Feel free to fix bug or to suggest / implement a feature at github.